How to manage EAPs in different subnets using EAP Controller (via DHCP option 138)?

 3. Configure the static default routing entry which leads to the gateway router.

 4. Enable DHCP Server function, and configure 192.168.1.0/24 IP address pool for EAPs.
 For Option138, you should fill in the IP address of EAP Controller Host which is “192.168.0.253”.
-And then the DHCP Server will tell the EAPs will the EAP Controller is, so that the EAP Controller and EAPs can communicate with each other among different subnets.
+And then the DHCP Server will tell the EAPs where the EAP Controller is, so that the EAP Controller and EAPs can communicate with each other among different subnets.
 Note: don’t forget to fill in the DNS server address.

 Step2.
 Configurations on SMB Router